 At around 7am, with thoughts turning to heading back for breakfast, Tom noticed a rogue wave hit the reef.

-“I was paddling back out at the time,” he says, “as the wave hit the reef it jacked up in height and had this real square, unsurfable look about it.
+“I was paddling back out at the time,” he says, “it jacked up in height and had this real square, unsurfable look about it.
 I remember looking at the coral and thinking, shit that was really shallow.”

 As he reached the peak, he glanced back towards the inside.
 “The water was bubbling as if a 100 foot wave had just detonated.
 We were all really puzzled.”